 Ruptured aneurysms burst open and release blood into the space between the brain and skull, called a subarachnoid hemorrhage (SAH).
 The risk of repeated bleeding is 35% within the first 14 days after the first bleed .
 So timing of treatment is important - usually within 72 hours of the first bleed.
-Vasospasm (narrowing of an artery) is a common complication of SAH, which must be closely managed after treatment to prevent a stroke (see Subarachnoid Hemorrhage).
+Vasospasm (narrowing of an artery) is a common complication of SAH.

-Unruptured aneurysms may not cause symptoms and are typically detected during routine testing.
-People with a family history of brain aneurysms should have a screening test (CT or MR angiogram).
+Unruptured aneurysms may not cause symptoms and are typically detected during routine testing for another condition.
 The risk of aneurysm rupture is about 1% per year but may be higher or lower depending on the size and location of the aneurysm .
 However, when rupture occurs, the risk of death is 40%, and the risk of disability is 80%.

 The surgical decision

 The treatment decision for observation, surgical clipping or bypass, or endovascular coiling or flow diversion largely depends on the aneurysm’s size, location, and neck geometry.
 The less invasive nature of coiling is likely to be favored in patients who are older, are in poor health, have serious medical conditions, or have aneurysms in certain locations.
 In patients younger than 40 years of age, the difference in the safety between coiling versus clipping is small.
 Therefore, the better long-term protection from bleeding may give patients with clipped aneurysms an advantage in life expectancy.